Skip to main content

 Solution.

-A diagram where the portion of force F perpendicular to the moment arm r is shown.
+A diagram where the portion of force F perpendicular to the segment connecting A to point B where the force is apples is shown.

 1. Draw a large and accurate diagram to assist in finding the distances and angles in this problem.